 Frédéric Chopin and George Sand Museum

 Inside the monumental complex of La Cartuja de Valldemossa is the so-called Cell nº 4 or Chopin Cell.
-It was here that the famous composer stayed with his lover George Sand during the winter of 1838 and where he composed his Preludes Op.
+It was here that the famous composer stayed with his lover George Sand during the winter of 1838 and where he composed his Preludios Op.
 28among other works.
 Today, the room houses the Frédéric Chopin and George Sand Museum and the original Pleyel piano that the artist received from Paris is on display.

 The visit to the Chopin Cell is not included in the general admission to La Cartuja and must be purchased separately.